better-serializer/better-serializer/doc/Features.md

 It's up to the user to decide, whether the slower data validation (and consequential data correctness) brings higher added value, or not.

+All the remaining class properties, that aren't present as constructor parameters are injected through reflection in the case of applying the natural instantiation method.